-A grievance is a complaint filed by an employee with the employee's agency regarding working conditions when the employee's pay, status or tenure has not been affected, including discrimination complaints.
-A grievance must be filed on an agency form or the Board's grievance form.
-A department may provide its own grievance process for the handling of grievances within its agency; however, that process should not conflict with the Board Rules.
-Please contact your department's human resources offices to determine whether your department has a grievance procedure.
+A grievance is a complaint filed by an employee with the employee's agency regarding working conditions that are, otherwise, not subject to appeal or review by the Board or Director.
+A department may establish its own grievance process for the handling of grievances within its agency, however, that process should not conflict with the Board Rules.
+Please contact your department's human resources office to determine whether your department has a grievance procedure.
 A grievance must be filed on an agency form but if an agency form is not available a grievance form provided by the Board may be used.

-The Board's grievance procedure ae outlined in Board Rules 8-5, 8-6, and 8-7, which provide the circumstances and parameters under which a grievance may be filed at the agency level and appealed to the Board.
-Board Rule 8-5 specifies those matters that may not be grieved or appealed.
-Board Rule 8-6 provides an employee with the right to ask the Board to review an agency's final decision and determine whether the employee may be granted a hearing (referred to overall as the discretionary hearing process).
-Board Rule 8-7 explains the status of a grievance after an employee's separation from service or restoration to a position following involuntary separation.
+The Board's grievance procedures are outlined in Board Rules 8-5, 8-6, and 8-7, which provide the circumstances and parameters under which a grievance may be filed at the agency level.
+Board Rule 8-5 specifies matters that may not be grieved or appealed.
+Board Rule 8-6 provides an employee with the right to ask the Board to review an agency's final decision and determine whether the employee may be granted a hearing (referred to as the discretionary review process).
+Board Rule 8-7 explains the status of a grievance after an employee is separated from service or if the employee is restored to a position following involuntary separation.

 Agency Grievance Process